redux-saga/saga-query/README.md

 from the end-developer.
 For the happy path, this works beautifully.
 Why learn how to cache API data when a library can do it for you?
 However:

-- What happens when the queries you're performing against your cache are too slow?
 - What happens when [`useMemo` isn't good enough](https://medium.com/swlh/should-you-use-usememo-in-react-a-benchmarked-analysis-159faf6609b7)?
 - What happens when you're fighting against a data sync library that doesn't do exactly